IBMDevConnect/ibmdevday2019-cloud/cloudnativedevelopment/README.md

 ```
 ## 7. Change the code

 Now let's try changing the code.
-Edit the file index.html to output something other than "Hello from Appsody!".
+Edit the index.html file to output something other than "Hello from Appsody!".

 (img/image1.png)

 Change from heading
 <h3>Hello from Appsody!</h3>
-to
+To
 <h3>Hello from Appsody - HCL Workshop!</h3>

 When you save the file, Appsody picks up the change and automatically updates the container.